CrowdHailer/me/2025-02-06/programs-dont-kill-people-computers-do/index.md

 Other languages make use of dependency injection to control effects.
 For example an API client might be a required argument to a business function so that different implementations can be provided in staging or production.

-Architectural patterns like [functional core, imperitive shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) or hexagonal architecture exist to organise communication to the outside world.
+Architectural patterns like [functional core, imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) or hexagonal architecture exist to organise communication to the outside world.

-In tests, effects are controlled using mocks, subs or doubles.
+In tests, effects are controlled using mocks, stubs or doubles.

 Algebraic effects are another way to manage side-effects and side-causes.
 They require no syntactic overhead or force a particular architecture.